stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 ### Airflow Requirements

-I chose to setup a development version of Airflow on my own computer and install the packages required for my pipelines.
+I chose to set up a development version of Airflow on my own computer and install the packages required for my pipelines.
 I did this on Pop!_OS 21.10 (Linux) by running the following commands on the terminal:

 1. Create an environment variable containing the (future) location of the Airflow directory: `export AIRFLOW_HOME=~/airflow`.
 2. Set the PATH variable for Airflow by opening the `.bashrc` file (`gedit ~/.bashrc`) and adding `PATH=$PATH:~/.local/bin` to the end.